AI & LLM Glossary

 -

-Context windowHow much text an AI can 'see' at once.
-Measured in tokens.
-Bigger context = can analyse longer documents.
+Context windowHow much text an AI can process at once, measured in tokens.
+A bigger context window means analysing longer documents, longer chats, and more complex tasks.

 E